FFMG/myoddweb.piger/monitor/api/python/Doc/library/sqlite3.rst

       .. literalinclude:: ../includes/sqlite3/execute_1.py

       :meth:`execute` will only execute a single SQL statement.
-If you try to execute more than one statement with it, it will raise a Warning.
+If you try to execute more than one statement with it, it will raise a :exc:`.Warning`.
 Use :meth:`executescript` if you want to execute multiple SQL statements with one call.